How to Make Your Fear To Serve You

 Take a moment to reflect on what you’re afraid of.
 Is it failure, rejection, uncertainty, or something else entirely?

-Write down what you’re afraid of, giving them a name and a voice.
-By shining a light on them, you take away their power to lurk in the shadows and control your actions from behind the scenes.
+Write down what you fear, giving them a name and a voice.
+Shining a light on them removes their power to lurk in the shadows and control their actions from behind the scenes.

 Identifying the Root Cause: Digging Deeper into Your Fears

 Once you’ve acknowledged them, it’s time to dig deeper and uncover their root causes.
-Being afraid is often a symptom of underlying beliefs, traumas, or insecurities.
+Fear is often a symptom of underlying beliefs, traumas, or insecurities.
 By identifying the source, you can gain valuable insights into why it’s holding you back.

 Reflect on your past experiences and upbringing.
 Are there any patterns or events that might be a contributing factor?